microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <div class="task" data-title="Task">

-> Implement the `startPhone` method to create a call between your frontend application and the phone number you just bought.
+> - Implement the `startPhone` method to create a call between your frontend application and the phone number you just bought.
-> Use the `getPhoneNumber` method to get the phone number you just bought.
+> - Use the `getPhoneNumber` method which is already implemented for you to get the phone number from the backend.

 </div>